 From your Shopify admin, go to Online Store > Preference.

 Scroll down and check your pixels integrations:

-If you have tracking enabled, you can disable it simply by clicking on "Set up Pixel" and turning the Enable Tracking toggle OFF:
+If you have tracking enabled, you can disable it simply by clicking on "Set up Pixel", navigate to "Data sharing settings" and Disconnect the pixel from tracking.

 Setup Webhook Notifications